 The internal storage of the tablet starts from 64GB and goes way up to 1TB and the device is paired with 4/6GB RAM.
 The primary camera of the tablet comprises 12MP and 7MP as the primary one.
-Both cameras do an excellent job in capturing good photos and videos.
+Both cameras do an excellent job of capturing good photos and videos.
 Apple iPad Pro 11 runs on an A12 Bionic Chip that has finally made it possible for iPads to mimic the power and performance of iPhone features!

-The elimination of the Touch ID and addition of the Face ID feature has led to extended screen size and an even more appealing design of the device.
+The elimination of the Touch ID and the addition of the Face ID feature has led to extended screen size and an even more appealing design of the device.

 It has a powerful speaker and great graphics that give an amazing overall console gaming experience.
-You can easily place it on a tablet stand and attach a controller for precise retro console gaming and with the powerful A12Z Bionic chip. there is no fear of lagging screen whatsoever.
+You can easily place it on a tablet stand and attach a controller for precise retro console gaming and with the powerful A12Z Bionic chip. there is no fear of a lagging screen whatsoever.